mprallison/gormley-bagger/README.md

 # Readme
 A test of how well munrosWithFriends is designed by pivoting the code for generic map icon building.
-In this case, a view of "bagged" Anthony Gormley sculptures.
+In this case, a view of "bagged" Antony Gormley sculptures.

 Pleased with how straightforward this was.
 Any map view basically just needs adjustments in data.csv and in the jinja template.
 Might get round to removing all template hard coding.